2-Parallel axes theorem for Iy, polar moment of inertia.

 The difference between y̅ and k x lies in that the location of the point will be considered changed and the multiplication of the area *kx^2, will produce the second moment of area, that is why the Ix =A *kx^2 after considering that the concentration of area.

-This is the PDF used in the illustration of this post.
+This is the PDF used to illustrate this post.

 For an external resource, Engineering core courses, the moment of inertia.